charlie45/SurvivHacks/README.md

 # Welcome to Surviv.io-Cheats (Working on all modes for client version: 0.6.9 as of January 8, 2019)!
 This is a Surviv.io cheat loaded as a Chrome extension.
 It was originally developed by w3x731 and I've decided to continue the development of the code.

+### Future of this hack
+I may or may not return to this in the future.
+For now, i'm done

 ### 💪 Features